simonantonio/Wireless-Sensor/README.md

  Intial Board Prototypes are being producted via the awesome service at [Dirty PCB's](http://dirtypcbs.com/)
  Feel free to buy them [here](http://dirtypcbs.com/view.php?share=2637&accesskey=f92450b07b6b3961496835b5062594b2)  for $25.00USD

- I/We do not provide any warranty of this item/software/concepts/etc whatsoever, whether express, implied, or statutory, including, but not limited to, any warranty of merchantability or fitness for a particular purpose or any warranty that the contents will be error-free.